amueller69/Law-School-Notes/Bar-Review/Property.md

 ### Alternatives to Mortgages

-* **Deeds of Trust** - Similar to a mortgage, but involves the debtor transferring legal title (while retaining equitable title) to a 3rd party-trustee who holds it until loan is paid off
+* **Deeds of Trust** - Similar to a mortgage, but involves the **debtor transferring legal title** (while retaining equitable title) **to a 3rd party-trustee** who holds it until loan is paid off
   * In this relationship, the debtor is the trustor and the lender is the beneficiary
-  * In the event of default, this trustee may have power of sale (depending on language in trust deed and the state), allowing the trustee to foreclose and auction the property off themselves without needing to go through courts
+  * In the event of **default, this trustee may have power of sale** (depending on language in trust deed and the state), allowing the **trustee to foreclose and auction the property off themselves WITHOUT needing to go through courts**
   * In states that allow it, this gives deed of trust a huge advantage over traditional mortgage
 * **Installment Land Contract** - sometimes referred to as a contract for deed, is a contractual arrangement in which seller retains title until final installment is paid pursuant to payment schedule.
   * Historically, these contracts would contain forfeiture provisions, which provide that upon default, contract voids and title remains with seller (along with all payments up to that point)
-  * Equitable mortgages doctrine - even if forfeiture provisions described above are enforceable, courts in most states generally treat these arrangements as mortgages w/r/t to rights of the buyer in order to prevent inequitable results
+  * **Equitable mortgages doctrine** - even if forfeiture provisions described above are enforceable, courts in most states **generally treat these arrangements as mortgages w/r/t to rights of the buyer in order to prevent inequitable results**
     * This may give buyer equitable right of redemption and/or require seller to go through foreclosure process (in which buyer entitled to surplus)
     * This doctrine has also been applied to a few other type of arrangements that are effectively "mortgages in disguise"
       * Conveyance of fee simple absolute accompanied by separate instrument promising to reconvey if debt repaid in full - court may allow parole evidence to show that transfer of fee simple was to secure loan and thus establish the existence of what is effectively a mortgage